 When your agency has an ever-growing to-do list and tons of daunting client projects on your schedule, it’s tough to figure out where to get started.

 It’s important to break those big, hairy projects down into more manageable chunks (it’s the “eat an elephant one bite at a time” approach).
-Completing those mini milestones will help you stay motivated, since our brains seek instant gratification.
-And, it also helps you avoid multitasking — which research shows takes up 40% more time than focusing on a single task.
+Completing those mini milestones will help you stay motivated since our brains seek instant gratification.
+It also helps you avoid multitasking — which research shows takes up 40% more time than focusing on a single task.

 Using Wrike for better time management